pattichis/projects/sample-projects.md

 # Sample projects

+## NeRF: Neural radiance field image quality assessment and optimization by Josiah Castaneda
+The image quality project investigates how image distortions influence Neural Radiance Field (NeRF) reconstruction quality using SSIM, MS-SSIM, and NIQE.
+Controlled distortion experiments were conducted using the LLFF Pinecone dataset with Gaussian blur, Gaussian noise, impulse noise, and JPEG compression applied to the training images [GitHub to image quality project](https://github.com/Josiahdcasta/nerfiqa).

+This repository presents an experimental analysis of the optimization behavior of Neural Radiance Fields (NeRF).
+The project focuses on understanding how different optimizers, learning-rate strategies, batch sizes, and architectural choices affect convergence, stability, and reconstruction quality during NeRF training [GitHub for NeRF optimization](https://github.com/Josiahdcasta/nerfopt).

 ## Feature-based image classification by Phil Gailinas
 This project will present a tutorial-based approach for distinguishing AI-generated images from real-world pho-